WSU-kduncan/s24cicd-1blckhrt/README-CD.md

 # Proof of flow

+# If this doesn't show up for you, download the video in the `./videos` folder

 <video controls src="./videos/test.mp4" title="Test video"></video>

 # Resources

-ChatGPT
+- ChatGPT
-Webhook Repository
+- Webhook Repository
-Docker Documentation
+- Docker Documentation